pydevmans/databox/README.md

     - testable code which assesses the func upon all the commits made to the branch `testing`
     - CI/CD implementation
     - DevOps implemented

+## Flow of the Code

+    Feature branch ---> Testing branch ---> Master branch